GryllsAddons/HCDeaths/README.md

 This addon displays and logs hardcore deaths.
 You can move the log by holding ctrl and shift and dragging ther log.
-You can reset the posotion by holding ctrl and shift and right clicking the log.
+You can reset the position by holding ctrl and shift and right clicking the log.

 ## Commands:
 - /hcdeath message - toggle system death messages